What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: Perspectives in the weak and strong approaches

 Mathematically, we will assume that a perspective corresponds to a subalgebra of $\text{Lin}(\ch)$ where $\ch$ is the total Hilbert space of the theory.
 This connects with the approach developed in \cite{Castro-Ruiz:2021vnq}, where the authors derive results on accessible quantities in different QRFs using the fact that the algebras associated to them overlap within $\text{Lin}(\ch)$.
 While the authors had pinned down the relevance of subalgebras to describe perspectives, we add to their approach the precise idea that perspectives arise from physical restrictions.

-This assumption is also based on the ideas developed in the theory of quantum partitions, proposed in \cite{Vanrietvelde:2025tjn}.
+This assumption is also based on the ideas developed in the theory of partitions of quantum systems, proposed in \cite{Vanrietvelde:2025tjn}.
 In this work, the authors discuss the consequences of associating algebras to perspectives, as well as where this idea stems from.
 They also include non-factor algebras to their analysis, which is useful in our case, as presented in Section \ref{sec:c*}.

-Operationally, what we mean by associating an algebra $\ca$ to a perspective can be interpreted in three equivalent ways: 1/ the Hermitian operators in $\ca$ describe the observables that an agent adopting the perspective can measure; 2/ the unitaries in $\ca$ describe the evolutions she can implement; or 3/ the operators in $\ca$ are the possible Kraus operators of the channels can to apply.
+Operationally, what we mean by associating an algebra $\ca$ to a perspective can be interpreted in three equivalent ways: 1/ the Hermitian operators in $\ca$ describe the observables that an agent adopting the perspective can measure; 2/ the unitaries in $\ca$ describe the evolutions she can implement; or 3/ the operators in $\ca$ are the possible Kraus operators of the channels she can apply.
 See the discussion in Section 2.1 of \cite{Vanrietvelde:2025tjn} as well as \cite{Ormrod:2025dax}.

 A crucial question to ask about Definition \ref{def:persp} is of course where the said restriction might originate from.
 The two possibilities are 1/ an \textit{in-principle} restriction -- i.e.\ a restriction that an agent could not overcome even if she wanted to -- or 2/ a merely \textit{methodological} restriction -- i.e.\ a restriction that an agent, out of interest for what would happen if she were to be subject to it, self-imposes, in her theoretical description and/or in her experimental practice.
 A natural stance, in the face of this dichotomy, would be to only attribute foundational relevance to in-principle restrictions, and to treat methodological restrictions as, at best, coarse-grainings with little such relevance.\footnote{Indeed, a similar stance has commonly been adopted \cite{Vilasini2022, Ormrod2023, Vilasini2025} regarding the -- very related, but this is another story -- question of whether it can be said that indefinite causal order has been realized in the lab, or merely simulated.
 For previous pushback against this stance in that context, see \cite{oreshkov2019time, delaHamette:2022cka}.} However, we want to push against such a stance here.